clockworksspheres/advanced-learning-and-reseasrch-accelerator/README.md

 ### Reference for "Symbiotic relationship between man and machine"
 “Symbiotic relationship of Man and Machine in Space Colonization”, in the proceedings of Space Technology and Applications International Forum-2007, Roy Nielsen, AIP Conference Proceedings 880, Melvile, New York, 2007 pp. 888-896

-Potential other projects to pull into this project, or attempt to integrate with, or make a "Alara" plugin for:
+## Potential other projects to pull into this project, or attempt to integrate with, or make a "Alara" plugin for:

+The intent is for the App to provide a front end, glue logic, apis, plugin environment, pulling in a variety of search algorithms, libraries, frameworks and applications to facilitate accelleration of research and learning.

 Integrated | Library/App/Framework | link
 --- | --- | ---